Buildings and Contents Insurance both come under the bracket of Home Insurance and can either be bought separately or as a combined policy.

 - Water damage from pipe leaks

-On some policies, premiums could also include external structures such as garages, driveways and fences.
+Policies can also include external structures such as garages, driveways and fences.

 What is not covered?